videojs/spellbook/README.md

   * only build the main code bundle once in with `js-browser-main` and include that in `js-browser-test`
   * jsx support
   * ts support
+  * add rollup bundler support
+  * fix issues with rollup and --watch

 ### General
 * lint jsdoc examples (convert to md using jsdoc2md and lint)